alanl0566/sep11-freedom-project/entries/entry05.md

 ##### 4/23/2023

 ### Previous
-I got a problem with my 'IDE' and some of the kaboom code was not working in the IDE so I have to change IDE to 'replit'
+I got a problem with my 'IDE' and some of the kaboom code was not working in the IDE so I have to change IDE to 'replit'.

 ### context